Leadership and Growth Coach

 • Bachelor's degree

-• At least one documented instance of exceptional achievement in a highly selective, globally recognized field (examples: national or international competition medals, top-tier university with distinction, highly selective firm or fellowship, elite performing arts institution, or founding and scaling a successful venture)
+• At least one instance of exceptional achievement in a highly selective, globally recognized domain (examples: national or international competition medals, top-tier university with distinction, highly selective firm or fellowship, elite performing arts institution, or founding and scaling a successful venture)

-• Minimum 3 years of experience in student coaching, youth mentoring, athletic coaching, or leadership positions where you demonstrably elevated others' performance
+• At least 3 years of experience in student coaching, youth mentoring, athletic coaching, or leadership roles where you measurably raised others' performance

 Nice to have

-• History in elite competitive athletics (varsity D1, national team, or professional level) with coaching or mentoring experience for younger athletes
+• Background in elite competitive athletics (varsity D1, national team, or professional level) with experience coaching or mentoring younger athletes

-• Experience in high-accountability sectors such as management consulting, investment banking, or military leadership
+• Experience in high-accountability environments like management consulting, investment banking, or military leadership

-• Proven youth development record through mentoring in non-academic contexts (community organizations, after-school programs, sports camps)
+• Track record of youth development through mentoring in non-academic settings (community organizations, after-school programs, sports camps)

-• Ability to present effectively and build credibility with high-expectation families investing in premium private school tuition
+• Comfort presenting to and building trust with high-expectation families paying premium private school tuition

 Meet a successful candidate